 In 1849, elders were ordained and installed as the session of the church.

-In 1975, the 1856 cornerstone from the old church was moved and relaid at the left of the entrance of the new building.
+In 1975, the 1856 cornerstone from the old church was moved and relaid at the left of the entrance of the present building on Rochester.
 The 1975 cornerstone was laid to the right of the entrance.
-In addition to managing the sale or preservation of various church furniture and items, recommendations were made regarding memorial designations.
-The following were made: Ryerson Fellowship Hall, Coover Lounge, and the Willis Educational Wing.
-Additionally, the stained glass medallions, the lectern, the communion table, and more items were removed from Old Brick and installed in the new building.
+Memorial designations were made as follows: Ryerson Fellowship Hall, Coover Lounge, and the Willis Educational Wing.

 In 1977, the Phelps organ was dedicated.
 Designed specifically for First Presbyterian Church, it was constructed and installed by Lawrence Phelps, an internationally recognized authority who had built and installed pipe organs in many diverse locations.